 Illegal Players will also be suspended if applicable.

-An illegal player is defined as: (1) any player not registered with USA Hockey; (2) any player wearing another player’s jersey; (3) any player not wearing required or appropriate equipment; (4) any player playing while suspended; or (5) any player not on a team’s roster or approved sub list.
+An illegal player is defined as: (1) any player not registered with USA Hockey; (2) any player wearing another player’s jersey; (3) any player not wearing required or appropriate equipment; (4) any player on the premises while suspended; or (5) any player not on a team’s roster or approved sub list.

 All substitute players must be properly registered with USA Hockey and must complete all required Hockey League waivers to be eligible to play in a game.

 Only goalies may be borrowed from other teams in the league.
-No other substitutes (i.e. forwards and defenseman) may be borrowed from teams within the league.
+No other substitutes (i.e. forwards or defenseman) may be borrowed from teams within the league.
 In emergency situations only, teams may request to use a goalie from outside of the Hockey League.
-This request must be approved by the commissioner and the player must be registered with USA Hockey and complete all necessary paperwork before playing.
+Any request to borrow or bring in an outside goalie must be approved by the commissioner and the player must be registered with USA Hockey and complete all necessary paperwork before playing.
+If a formal request is not made, or the player is not approved by the commissioner, they will not be eligible to play.
+No exceptions.

 Schedule and Playoffs